Doctrinal Semantics of Directed First-Order Logic: Doctrinal Semantics

-where $\cP(n\!\times\!\id_A\!\mid\!d\!\mid\!p\!\times\!\id_A) : \cP(\Theta'\times A \mid \Delta' \mid \Gamma' \times A) \to \cP(\Theta\times A \mid \Delta \mid \Gamma \times A)$ is defined in the intuitive way by applying $f$ and leaving the variables $A$ unaltered.
-A similar ``polarized Frobenius" condition, exemplified in $\Rulelefull$, holds using polarized exponentials \cite[1.9.12(i)]{Jacobs1999categorical}. \end{itemize} \end{definition} Note the similarity between the above left-relative adjunction and standard accounts of equality in categorical logic \cite{Jacobs1999categorical,Maietti2013quotient,Maietti2023characterization}.
-In our case we cannot relate directed equality to existentials and their characterization as left adjoints \cite{Maietti2015unifying}, since the former is given by a \emph{relative} adjunction and the latter by a standard adjunction, respectively.
+Note the similarity between the above relative adjunction and standard accounts of equality in categorical logic \cite{Jacobs1999categorical,Maietti2013quotient,Maietti2023characterization}.
+In our case we cannot relate directed equality to existentials and their characterization as left adjoints, since the former is given by a \emph{relative} adjunction and the latter by a standard adjunction.

+It is often the case in categorical logic that one wants to study individual connectives in isolation, e.g., to study their completions or to identify specific fragments~\cite{Maietti2023characterization}; in the case above, the notion of directed equality is dependent on the presence of polarized implication, since it allows us to state its rule more clearly with relative adjunctions.
+We leave it for future work to give a more modular account of directed equality, e.g., by giving an alternative characterization, similar to $\Rulelefull$, which incorporates stability under products in the style of \cite[3.2.4]{Jacobs1999categorical}.